 A tool and funnel (or a whisk thing as I like to call it)

-3 x coloured slime containers, with added stickers to decorate them
+3 x coloured containers, with added stickers to decorate them

 How To Make Your Own Slime With The Slime Factory

-It really could not be any easier to make your own slime and as expected, after setting up the Slime Factory with each item in its place, Liv had a quick read of the instructions and she was making slime in no time.
+It really could not be any easier to make your own slime and as expected, after setting up the Factory with each item in its place, Liv had a quick read of the instructions and she was making gooey stuff in no time.

 Simply mix water, powder and glitter together in the mixing container, whisk away for a few minutes and there you have it.
 No mess, no fuss and certainly no Borax!
 Well… there would be no mess if Liv had put paper down to catch glitter that never made it into the mixing container, though the dog was somewhat sparkly for a few days!

-The slime does need to be stirred a lot for it to become the perfect consistency and also make sure you keep it in an airtight container, otherwise it turns hard and not slime like at all!
+It does does need to be stirred a lot for it to become the perfect consistency and also make sure you keep it in an airtight container, otherwise it turns hard and not the usual consistency expected!

-The set includes metallic, neon and pastel slime powders, but as you can see, Liv combined a large proportion of the slime she made.
-The container pots are super cute and great to give slime as gifts in, which Liv did, much to make squeals.
-Can you tell I am not sold on the whole slime craze yet?!
+The set includes metallic, neon and pastel powders, but as you can see, Liv combined a large proportion that she made.
+The container pots are super cute and great to give as gifts in, which Liv did, much to make squeals.
+Can you tell I am not sold on the whole craze yet?!

-Colourful, engaging and well made with the exception of the whisk tool (though Liv was probably using excessive force!), both Liv and I would totally recommend the Slime Factory.
+Colourful, engaging and well made with the exception of the whisk tool (though Liv was probably using excessive force!), both Liv and I would totally recommend this toy.
 The set is awesome and the factory base keeps everything in one place, so it is very easy to store and keep tidy.
 You can purchase the Slime Factory from all good toy retailers, including Smyths for £19.99 RRP, which I find quite reasonable.
-There are more items in the So Slime DIY range too., including kits to make your own bath bombs!
+There are more items in the range too., including kits to make your own bath bombs!